typelevel/fs2/site/src/concurrency-primitives.md

 ### Only Once

-Whenever you are in a scenario when many processes can modify the same value but you only care about the first one in doing so and stop processing, then this is the use case of a `Promise[F, A]`.
+Whenever you are in a scenario when many processes can modify the same value but you only care about the first one in doing so and stop processing, then this is the use case of a `fs2.async.Promise[F, A]`.

+Two processes will try to complete the promise at the same time but only one will succeed, completing the promise exactly once.
+The loser one will raise an error when trying to complete a promise already completed, that's why we call `attempt` on the evaluation.

+Notice that the loser process will remain running in the background and the program will end on completion of all of the inner streams.

+So it's a "race" in the sense that both processes will try to complete the promise at the same time but conceptually is different from "race".
+So for example, if you schedule one of the processes to run in 10 seconds from now, then the entire program will finish after 10 seconds and you can know for sure that the process completing the promise is going to be the first one.

 ```scala
 import cats.effect.{Effect, IO}